jax79sg/artyins/README.md

 ### SaveService
 The `SaveService` receives requests to interact with a storage.
 Upon saving, it sends a json string which will specify the errors, if any.

-### Monitor
-The `Monitor` continuously monitor a folder for new files.
-Upon detection, it calls the `JobService` to start a new job.

 ## Installation
 The general idea is as follows
 1. Either download the pre-made docker images or build the docker images yourself